 Parking would be accommodated throughout the project site through a combination of street level parking and parking garages, as well as temporary parking in the tailgate park area west of the new stadium.
-A total of approximately 5,660 parking spaces are anticipated in aboveground parking garages in campus residential buildings (Buildings R1 through R16).
-Within the campus research and innovation district, a total of approximately 5,065 parking spaces would be provided, including 4,746 spaces south of the new Stadium and 319 spaces east of the new Stadium.
-Another 1,140 at-grade parking spaces would be located west of the new Stadium during events.
-485 parking spaces would be located in hotel parking garages.
+A total of approximately 5,660 parking spaces are anticipated in aboveground parking garages in campus residential buildings (Buildings R1 through R16R18).
+Within the campus research and innovation district, a total of approximately 5,065 parking spaces would be provided, including 4,746 spaces south of the new Stadium and 319 spaces east of the new Stadium, below the campus offices uses.
+Another approximately 1,140 at-grade parking spaces would be located west of the new Stadium during events.
+Up to 485 parking spaces would be located in the hotel H1 parking garages to accommodate hotel guests and conference visitors.
 Approximately 840 parking spaces would be provided along streets (see Figure 2-11F, Parking Plan).